 Funding gaps are identified as part of the annual budgeting process and causes are disclosed within the Budget Book.
-To bridge these gaps the Council uses financial levers including adjustments to Council Tax Rates, savings programmes and increases to fees and charges for certain service areas and commercial activities.
-The Council also engages in quarterly performance reviews of Delivery Measures and reviews of the Strategic Risk Register to identify significant risks that could lead to funding gaps and assigns these to the Corporate Management Leadership Team (CMLT) for resolution.
+To bridge these gaps the council uses financial levers including adjustments to Council Tax Rates and increases to fees and charges for certain service areas and commercial activities.
+The Council also engages in quarterly performance reviews of Delivery Measures and three times review of the Strategic Risk Register to identify significant risks that could lead to funding gaps and assigns these to the Corporate Management Leadership Team for resolution.